How to Choose Hotel Bedding: A Hotel Owners Guide

 What Fabric Should I Choose?

 Undoubtedly the most common type of bed linen material, cotton is a popular choice for B&Bs and five-star hotels alike.
 Cotton is durable, breathable, easy to care for, easy to launder and offers great value for money as well as being incredibly long-lasting

 Mercerised cotton is an increasingly popular choice for hoteliers as it gives the fabric a lustrous and illuminating appearance proving it to be a fantastic luxury bed linen option.
 Mercerising the cotton involves a process in which sodium hydroxide is applied to the cotton fibres.
 This treatment makes the fabric stronger, increases its resistance to mildew and makes it easier to dye meaning sheets are noticeably brighter for longer.

-This 100% cotton satin stripe duvet cover, from the Liddell range of luxury linen, offers a smooth and silky feel and is one of Vision's bestsellers.
+This 100% cotton satin stripe duvet cover, from the Vision V range of luxury linen, offers a smooth and silky feel and is one of Vision's bestsellers.
 This mercerised cotton duvet cover has an impeccable lustre, increased strength and a smoothness which is favoured by a range of boutique and high-end hotels.

 What About Egyptian Cotton?

 Egyptian cotton is typically regarded as the crème-de-la-creme of cotton and is generally thought of as the most superior type; associated with hotel quality and high-end products but the country itself is not one of the world's top producers of cotton.
 In fact, many products labelled Egyptian cotton are not actually from Egypt at all – only named so because they include the longer staple, high-quality cotton that we have come to associate with Egypt.

 The quality of the cotton is vital when crafting hotel linen.
 The quality of cotton can be determined by the growing conditions in the country of origin such as the weather, the soil and the climate or temperature as well as the type of plant.